mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       ClientEncryption (opts: ClientEncryptionOpts);

       // Creates a new key document and inserts into the key vault collection.
-      // Returns the \_id of the created document. createDataKey(kmsProvider: String, opts: Optional<DataKeyOpts>): BSONValue;
+      // Returns the \_id of the created document as a UUID (BSON binary subtype 4). createDataKey(kmsProvider: String, opts: Optional<DataKeyOpts>): Binary;

       // Encrypts a BSONValue with a given key and algorithm.
       // Returns an encrypted value (BSON binary of subtype 6).
 The underlying implementation may return an error for prohibited BSON values.